houghtos/AWS-Seq/README.md

       - Instance type (e.g. t3.2xlarge)
       - Months prior to today to query pricing

-    2. $ python Immunospace tf_pasers -n <number of instances> -t <instance type> -b <maximum spot bid> -s <number GiB for root storage> -f <S3 file list>
+    2. $ python Immunospace start -n <number of instances> -t <instance type> -b <maximum spot bid> -s <number GiB for root storage> -f <S3 file list>
       - Number of instance to launch (integer)
       - Instance type (e.g. t3.2xlarge)
       - Maximum spot bid in dollars (e.g. 0.25)
       - GiB assigned to root storage (integer).
 Must account for size of all files or run will fail.
       - S3 file list is a CSV of S3 file addresses.
-Each column contains fastq pairs.
-The first column contains pairs to be submitted to first EC2 instance.
-The second column pairs for second EC2 instance. etc.  Ensure the number of columns and instances aligns to evenly spread processing.
+Each row contains fastq pairs.
+The first row contains pairs to be submitted to first EC2 instance.
+The row column pairs for second EC2 instance. etc. See next section for more information.

     3. $ python Immunospace command
       -No options.
 Looks for all recent commands invoked.